yuxincs/MIPS-CPU/README.md

 ### Overview
   ![pipeline_bubble](https://cloud.githubusercontent.com/assets/10323518/24080238/d1bc1910-0cd5-11e7-8c7c-f3de3d97a30b.png)

-## Pipeline CPU (Operand Forwarding)
+## Pipeline CPU (Bubbling + Operand Forwarding)
-Used `Operand Forwarding` method to prevent data hazard, optimized so that it runs less cycles compared to `Bubble Insertion` method.
+*Operand Forwarding* is used instead of *Bubbling* to prevent data hazard, which runs less cycles when data hazards occur.

-This pipeline CPU is equipped with a `CP0` which handles exception(interruption), with 3 intteruption source buttons named `ExpSrc0` `ExpSrc1` `ExpSrc2`
+Moreover, this version of pipeline CPU is equipped with a `CP0` which handles exception (interruption), with 3 intteruption source buttons named `ExpSrc0` `ExpSrc1` `ExpSrc2`

 The CPU runs into exception mode on clicking one of the buttons, running an exception service program which displays `2` or `4` or `8` determined by the source number of the clicked button.

-The exception service program handles environment protecting, EPC protecting so that CPU surpports multi-level interruption.
+The [exception service program](https://github.com/yxwangcs/MIPS-CPU/blob/master/Benchmarks/Exception%20Service.asm) handles saving environments (including saving PC value to EPC), and supports multi-level interruption by saving everything to a stack in RAM for each level of interruption.
+This program has to be loaded into the second ROM (with start address `0x00000800`) in the CPU, which is the special address reserved for the service program.
+Upon exception, PC will be set to `0x00000800` to run the service program.

 ### Overview
    ![pipeline](https://cloud.githubusercontent.com/assets/10323518/24080240/d1bd5c8a-0cd5-11e7-81e6-50b0c80e13c7.png)